 Step 2.
-Hold down the Volume up button;
+Hold down the Volume Up button;

 Step 5.
 Check if your iPhone is out of the boot loop.

-Solution 6: Ask Apple Support to Fix Hardware
+Way 8.
+Ask Apple Support to Fix Hardware

 It cannot be ignored that the iPhone keeps restarting issue can result from hardware issues, especially charging parts or battery.
 Due to the intricacy of iPhone internal units and components, it would be unwise to check and repair the hardware on your own.
 The ultimate and safest solution would be resorting to the technicians in the nearby Apple outlets.